-Following the devastating earthquakes of 2011, Christchurch has undergone significant reconstruction and transformation.
+Following the devastating earthquakes of 2010 and 2011, Christchurch has undergone significant reconstruction and transformation.
 While the tragedy profoundly impacted the city's character, it also sparked a period of renewal, cultural growth and economic development.

 Living as an expat in Christchurch

-Changes to the city can be seen within the city centre, which closed down following the earthquake and has since reopened to reveal a quirky and charming mix of old and new.
-Although areas of the destroyed city have not yet been rebuilt, reconstruction of Christchurch is an ongoing process that will likely continue for many years.
-Finding suitable accommodation in Christchurch can be challenging at times, but with some research and perseverance, expats can find a comfortable place to call home.
+Changes to the city can be seen within the city centre, which closed down following the earthquakes and has since reopened to reveal a quirky and charming mix of old and new.
+Although some areas of the destroyed city have not yet been rebuilt, reconstruction of Christchurch is an ongoing process that will likely continue for many years.

 New Zealanders are well travelled and tend to get along well with foreigners, which means most expats find it easy to make friends and assimilate into the culture.
 As in the rest of New Zealand, expats living in Christchurch enjoy a high standard of living.
 Christchurch boasts a balanced lifestyle of city living with plenty of beautiful greenery for those that enjoy a bit of fresh air.